pubnub/kotlin/android/README.md

 Checkout the example app for examples on how to use the API!
 It can be found at in the 3.4/examples/PubnubExample directory.

+##Durability - Reconnecting / Resuming when a connection is lost or changed
+As the mobile device loses a connection, changes IP, etc, any current in-process subscribe operations can be forced to abort, then reconnect given that a change has occured in the network environment.
+This is done by calling the **disconnectAndResubscribe()** method on the PubNub instance.

+The demo application has examples of setting up a broadcast receiver for the **ConnectivityManager.CONNECTIVITY_ACTION**.
+The **onReceive()** method is where it checks for certain (or any) network change conditions, and calls **disconnectAndResubscribe()** as needed.

+This logic has been purposely left out of the core and documented in the example application, so that if you wish to add additional tests for monitoring of a zombied subscribe connection, it is very to add your custom logic within this given receiver template.

+When **disconnectAndResubscribe()** is called, either via the broadcast receiver or otherwise, it will retry maxRetries times to reconnect ever retryInterval seconds.
+You can set these variables with the **setRetryInterval** and **setMaxRetries** methods.

 ###Init
 ```java
 Pubnub pubnub = new Pubnub(